cvs-health/testaro/README.md

 The [BBC Accessibility Standards Checker](https://github.com/bbc/bbc-a11y) is not a formal dependency, but some of the tests in the Testaro tool are adaptations of tests of that tool.

-As of this version, the counts of tests of the tools referenced above were:
-- Alfa: 103
-- Axe-core: 138
-- Continuum Community Edition: 267
-- Equal Access: 163
-- HTML CodeSniffer: 98
-- Nu Html Checker: 147
-- QualWeb core: 121
-- Tenon: 180
-- WAVE: 110
-- Testaro: 29
-- total: 1356

-Of the 29 Testaro tests, 26 are evaluative (they discover accessibility problems), and the other 3 (`elements`, `textNodes`, and `title`) are informative (they report conditions specified by the user).
+## Rules

+Each tool accessed with Testaro defines _rules_ and tests _targets_ for compliance with its rules.
+The counts of the rules range from about 30, for Testaro itself, to about 270, for Continuum Community Edition.
+In total, the ten tools define about 1350 rules.
+Some of the tools are under active development, and their rule counts change over time.

-## Quasi-tests
+## Job data

-Reports produced by Testaro contain data in addition to the results of these tests.
-Such data can be used like tests.
-In particular, the data include:
+A report produced by Testaro discloses:
+- raw results of tests conducted by tools
+- standardized results of tests conducted by tools
+- process data, including statistics on:
-- Latency (how long a time each tool takes to run its tests)
+    - latency (how long a time each tool takes to run its tests)
-- Test prevention (the failure of tools to run on particular targets)
+    - test prevention (the failure of tools to run on particular targets)
-- Logging (browser messaging, including about document errors, during testing)
+    - logging (browser messaging, including about document errors, during testing)

 ## Code organization